Remapping keyboard keys to allow å, ä and ö

 Motivation

 I have an English / Hebrew keyboard, but occasionally I also want to use the Swedish letters å, ä and ö.
-So idea is to sacrifice three keys on the keyboard for this purpose.
+The idea is to sacrifice three keys on the keyboard for this purpose.

 But which ones?
-So I went for the keypad’s /, * and – keys.
+I went for the keypad’s /, * and – keys.
 But hey, I use these normally every now and then.

 So why not use these keys with Alt to produce the desired letters?
 Here’s a simple reason: I don’t know how to do that.
 What I managed to achieve with xmodmap isn’t sensitive to Alt.
 Only Shift.